 An innovative digital educational project to work on the Sustainable Development Goals (SDGs) in the classroom using content on energy and climate change.

-This programme, aimed at year 10 students, uses a method based on collaborative learning and projects.
+This programme, aimed at high school students, uses a method based on collaborative learning and projects.
 It is divided into five modules, with a theory and a practical part, in which the students will accompany Álex, the main character of the story, in solving several challenges on energy, climate change, air quality, or sustainable mobility.

 In the proposed activities, students will practice different abilities and skills, such as teamwork, communication, calculation or problem solving.

 Each module has materials that can be projected onto the whiteboard and downloadable material that will aid the teacher in preparing their class.

 It also has different resources to be used both in person and online.

 The students get involved and make the project their own